nickebbitt/seven_languages_book/README.md

-Code examples and exercises from the Seven Languages in Seven Weekd book by Bruce A. Tate.
+Code examples and exercises from the "Seven Languages in Seven Weeks" book by Bruce A. Tate.